NRPST Qualifications and Experience

 - Needs to be at RQF Level 6 (CEFR C1) or higher such as level 7 DipTrans

 - Must meet the competencies set out in the National Occupational Standards for Translation (last updated 2007) for Professional translator Units 1-4

 - The applicant's qualification will have been examined in the stated languages/directions

-- The applicant's qualifications will have been independently assessed as comprising at least 40 credits for diplomas and at least 120 credits for university degrees for each language combination
+- The applicant's qualifications will have been independently assessed as comprising at least 16 credits for certificates, at least 40 credits for diplomas and at least 120 credits for university degrees for each language combination

 - The qualifications were managed by a provider that provides evidence of a robust teaching/assessment regime, including a convincing track record in running similar courses